barumau/pandunia/english/lessons.md

 > **cau baba!** = Hello, father!
 > **cau xef!** = Hello, chief!

 Other Pandunia words for greeting are **halo** and **salam**.
-They are also very international words. **halo** is known in Western countries and elsewhere. **salam** is a common greeting in Africa and Asia.
+They are also very international words. **halo** is known in Western countries and elsewhere. **salam** is a common greeting in many parts of Asia and Africa.
 You can choose freely, which word to use when you greet people.

 ### Exercises